-March 7, 2019.
-Today is Nyepi, Balinese New year.
+March 29, 2025.
+Today is Nyepi, Balinese New Year.
 Everything is quiet.
 Everything.
-Well, the white birds still fly back and forth to their home in Petulu; the red squirrels continue to chase each other up and down the coconut palms; the little munias still come to the edge of the pool to take their daily bath; the tiny geckos still dart along the bedroom walls; the soft rain still splashes in the garden.
+Well, the white herons still fly back and forth to their home in Petulu; the red squirrels continue to chase each other up and down the coconut palms; the little munias still come to the edge of the pool to take their daily baths; the tiny geckos still dart along the bedroom walls; the soft rain still splashes in the garden.
 But all human activity is silent.
-There is no traffic.
-None.
-Everyone is home with their families.
+There is absolutely no traffic: none.
+No one is out walking: no one.
+Everyone is at home.
 Not a single shop is open.
-The television and radio stations are silent; the internet is shut down.
-The island’s only airport is closed; airlines have cancelled all 428 flight for today.
-There is quiet.
-It is an amazing grace.
+The television and radio stations are silent; all electricity, including internet, is officially shut down.
+The island’s only airport is closed; airlines have cancelled all 428 flights for today.

 Keeping Quiet